lgoyes/BookNotes/HeadFirstDesignPatterns-FreemanRobson.md

 > Favor composition over inheritance
 * Not only does it let you encapsulate a family of algorithms into their own set of classes, but it also lets you **change behaviour at runtime** as long as the object you're composing with implements the correct behaviour interface.

+> The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+* Design patterns give you a shared vocabulary with other developers.
+Once you've got the vocabulary, you can more easily communicate with other developers and inspire those who don't know patterns to start learning them.

+* When you communicate using patterns, you oare communicating not just a pattern name, but a whole set of qualities, characteristics, and constraints that the pattern represents.

+* When you use a pattern in a description, other developers wuickly know precisely the design you have in mind.

+* Talking about software systems using patterns allows you to keep the discussion at the design level.
+* A team well versed in design patterns can move more quickly.
+* Design patterns are higher level than libraries.
+Design patterns tell us how to structure classes and objects to solve ceratin problems, an it is our job to adapt those designs to fit our particular application.
+* On of the true misunderstanding of object-oriented development: that by knowing the OO basics we are automatically going to be good at building flexible, reusable, and maintainable systems.

 ## 2. Keeping your Objects in the Know: the Observer Pattern
 ## 3. Decorating Objects: the Decorator Pattern
 ## 4. Baking with OO Goodness: the Factory Pattern